csiro-robotics/foresttrav/README.md

 - TorchSparse 2.0.0b
 - OHM: Occupancy Homogenous Mapping

-We use docker and the nvidia image `11.7.nvidia/cuda:11.7.1-cudnn8-devel-ubuntu20.04` to build ontop of it.
+We use docker and the nvidia image `11.7.nvidia/cuda:11.7.1-cudnn8-devel-ubuntu20.04` to build on top of it.